thedanimal/MilesInMyShoes/README.md

 5. filters to show data dynamically - only certain sneakers, mileage between dates, totals like number of runs for a specific sneaker.

+See the [wiki](https://github.com/thedanimal/MilesInMyShoes/wiki) for more information on the programs.

+For another Mac and running centric program, see [Pace Converter](https://github.com/thedanimal/PaceConverter).